omar-nafea/FullStack/Docs/Top 10+ Backend Technologies to Use in 2025 Expert Advice.md

 As backend developers, focusing on a backend programming language and a backend framework is not going to be enough.
 The backend ecosystem is very rich, and there are many areas that are either directly or indirectly related to the daily tasks that a backend dev needs to work on.

-This is why you need to stay up-to-date and look at the trends that develop within each area to make sure you’re still working with and focusing on the right solutions.
+This is why you need to stay up-to-date and look at the trends that develop within each area to make sure you're still working with and focusing on the right solutions.

-If you’d like more details on the type of backend development technologies you should be focusing on to excel at your role as a backend developer, check out our [Backend Developer Roadmap](https://roadmap.sh/backend).
+If you'd like more details on the type of backend development technologies you should be focusing on to excel at your role as a backend developer, check out our [Backend Developer Roadmap](https://roadmap.sh/backend).